acoria/tutorial.docker/README.md

 1. **Create a project folder** with lowercase letters e.g. folder "express_server"
 2. Add your application e.g. an express server
 3. Compile your project
-4. Add a file without extension called **dockerfile** to the root directory
+4. Add a file without extension called **Dockerfile** to the root directory

    - FROM: Sets the base image for the subsequent instructions